All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Fertility

 Here is the good news: weight loss itself often improves fertility.
 Obesity is a leading cause of anovulation (failure to ovulate) and reduces success rates for both natural conception and assisted reproduction.
-Women who lose even 5 to 10% of body weight on Saxenda may experience restored ovulation and improved fertility .
+Women who lose even 5 to 10% of body weight on Saxenda may experience restored ovulation and improved fertility.

-This creates an important paradox: Saxenda can improve your ability to get pregnant while being a medication you cannot take during pregnancy.
+This creates an important paradox: Saxenda can improve your ability to get pregnant while being a medication you can't take during pregnancy.
 Women trying to conceive should use Saxenda to reach a healthier weight, then transition off the medication at least 2 months before attempting pregnancy.
 Use reliable contraception during treatment.

 Breastfeeding